wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-prepare-communication-compliance/includes/case-study.md

 With all the prerequisites completed, the IT administrators and the compliance specialists for Contoso are ready to configure the communication compliance policy to monitor for offensive language.
 Using the new offensive language policy template, configuring this policy is simple and quick.

-1. The Contoso IT administrators and compliance specialists sign into the **Microsoft 365 compliance center** and select **Communication compliance** from the left navigation pane.
+1. The Contoso IT administrators and compliance specialists sign into the **Microsoft Purview compliance portal** and select **Communication compliance** from the left navigation pane.
 This action opens the **Overview** dashboard that has quick links for communication compliance policy templates.
 They choose the **Monitor for offensive language** template by selecting **Get started** for the template.

    :::image type="content" source="../media/policy-template-wizard.png" alt-text="Screenshot displays Policy template wizard.
 The Monitor for offensive language template is selected." lightbox="../media/policy-template-wizard.png":::